RangerRick/CruiseMonkey/README.markdown

 CruiseMonkey
 ============

 CruiseMonkey is an HTML5 app for use on [JoCo Cruise Crazy](http://jococruisecrazy.com/).
-It was designed to be used while on the cruise for viewing and organizing events, getting information about the ship, and more.
+It is designed to be used while on the cruise for viewing and organizing events, getting information about the ship, and more.

 Requirements
 ============